 More fundamental is the significance of the test.
 Keep in mind that not everyone who is infected with COVID-19 will have a positive test.
 There still will be false negatives, which is why it is so important to treat everyone as if they have it.
 Test results take anywhere form 2-5 days to get back.

 So, if you get a negative result, it doesn’t mean you haven’t been exposed during the days between your test and your results.
-So, if you are going to be tested in preparation for your surgery or procedure, you really need to quarantine yourself from the time of the test to the time of the procedure.
+So, if you are going to be tested in preparation for your cosmetic surgery or procedure, you really need to quarantine yourself from the time of the test to the time of the cosmetic surgery.
 This can be difficult.

 Until we had rapid tests that give results in under 2 hours and are 100% accurate, there will always be an issue with testing.
 Keep in mind that this is referring only to the RNA tests that specifically test for the virus.
 This is not referring to rapid antibody tests that are available.